dapr/docs/daprdocs/content/en/operations/resiliency/policies.md

         duration: 5s
         maxRetries: 3
         matches:
-          httpStatusCodes: "429,500-599" # retry HTTP status codes in range, the rest will not be retried
+          httpStatusCodes: "429,500-599" # retry the HTTP status codes in this range.
+All others are not retried.
           gRPCStatusCodes: "1-4,8-11,13,14" # retry gRPC status codes in these ranges and separate single codes.
 ```